chung-leong/react-seq/examples/swapi/README.md

 All it does is call `useProgress`.
 The hook expects an async function as parameter.
 This function is responsible for setting up async generators.
 It is given a number of config functions.
 We use [`type`](../../doc/type.md) to specify the data recipient.
 We use [`defer`](../../doc/defer.md) to tell the hook that we don't it to rerender as soon as data becomes available but to instead check every 200ms.
-If three HTTP requests are needed to complete the page and all three complete in less than 200ms, only a single update would occur.
+If three HTTP requests are needed and all three complete in less than 200ms, only a single update would occur.

 We call [`usable`](../../doc/usable.md) to specify that the data set is valid when there's at least 10 items in every array.
 In this case, the criteria applies to `people`.

-We call [`suspend`](../../doc/suspend.md) to indicate that we want `useProgressive` to omit the `Suspense` element that it would normally wrap around the lazy component that it returns. `App` is already providing a `Suspense` with a fallback so we don't want another one at this level.
-Because we're allowing a suspension to "pop through" this component, `CharacterList`, we need to provide a unique key so that `useProgressive` can find the work it has performed already when the component is recreated when suspension ends.
+`useProgressive` normally returns a `Suspense` containing a lazy component.
+We call [`suspend`](../../doc/suspend.md) tell the hook to omit the suspense since we have on in `App` already.
+As we're allowing suspension to "pop through" this component, we need to provide a unique key so that `useProgressive` can find the work it has performed already when the component is recreated at the end of suspension.
 Without this key `useProgressive` would infinitely repeat itself, each time thinking it's the first time due to the loss of state.

 The target component is very simple.
 It just produces a list of links using the component [List](./src/List.js):